Skip to main content

 We have listened to the witnesses.
 Each has testified clearly and consistently.
 When their words are weighed together, the verdict is unavoidable.
 It points unmistakably to the Wednesday–Saturday chronology, which is not the product of rigid day-counting, as is sometimes alleged.
 It arises from Scripture itself: the idiom of "days and nights" (Matthew 12:40), the precise force of "since" in Luke 24:21, Luke's record of the women's preparation before the Sabbath, the double Sabbaths of Passion Week, and the syntax of Mark 16:9.
 This is not a mere mathematical puzzle but a matter of faithfulness to the biblical record.

-- Matthew 12:40 — Christ Himself declared that He would be "three days and three nights in the heart of the earth", a statement that plainly contradicts the traditional view.
+• Matthew 12:40 — Christ Himself declared that He would be "three days and three nights in the heart of the earth", a statement that plainly contradicts the traditional view.
 We have shown that the traditional appeal to treat Christ's expression as a Jewish idiom in which day and night are counted together as one unit, rather than as distinct spans, is unfounded.
 It is often presented as though it were firmly established in rabbinical writings.
 Quite on the contrary, the rabbinical understanding of "three days and three nights" is not unanimous, and biblical examples usually cited for supporting the traditional view prove nothing of the kind.
 We have also presented biblical evidence showing why Christ's words should be honored in their plain sense where days and nights should be distinguished.

-- Luke 24:21 — Luke identifies Sunday as the third day since "these things" happened (24:1, 13, 21).
-In context, "these things" include the rulers' actions such as sealing the tomb and setting a guard.
+• Luke 24:21 — Luke identifies Sunday as the third day since "these things" happened (24:1, 13, 21).
+In context, "these things" include the rulers' actions such as sealing the tomb and setting the guard.
 These actions are inseparably tied to Christ's death and burial and therefore form part of "these things".
 The verse is in direct conflict with the traditional view of Friday crucifixion.
 Moreover, we have shown that it does not require a Thursday crucifixion but fits perfectly with the Wednesday–Saturday chronology.

-- Mark 16:9 — At first glance it seems to place the resurrection on Sunday morning.
+• Mark 16:9 — At first glance it seems to place the resurrection on Sunday morning.
 But the Greek allows and reasonably supports the reading that Sunday morning marked Christ's appearance to Mary, not the moment of His rising.
 By the dawn of Sunday, He had long since risen.

 When all is brought together, the result is consistent and compelling:

-- Jesus was crucified and buried on Wednesday.
+• Jesus was crucified and buried on Wednesday.

-- The Annual Passover Sabbath fell on Thursday.
+• The Annual Passover Sabbath fell on Thursday.

-- The women bought and prepared spices on Friday.
+• The women bought and prepared spices on Friday.

-- They rested on the regular weekly Sabbath (Saturday).
+• They rested on the regular weekly Sabbath (Saturday).

-- He rose from the dead on the Sabbath.
+• Jesus rose from the dead on the Sabbath.

 The testimony is complete.
 The Friday–Sunday view collapses under the weight of Scripture.
 The Thursday crucifixion view cannot stand.
 The Wednesday–Saturday chronology alone accords with the plain words of Christ, the testimony of the disciples, the harmony of the Gospels, and the pattern of the creation week, in its divinely ordered rhythm of evening and morning.